kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 To overcome this challenge, we turn to historical data to inform an estimate.
-A data driven approach may provide a viable approximation assuming that the underlying architecture of passenger vehicles of today has not changed in the past decades.
+A data driven approach may provide a viable approximation assuming that the architecture of modern passenger vehicles has not changed in the past decades.

 In this study, we will explore the National Highway and Traffic Safety Administration's (NHTSA) Light Vehicle Inertia Parameter Database and the NCAP